mekomsolutions/openmrs-module-initializer/readme/ampathformstranslations.md

 **NOTE:**
 * The `form` attribute must be provided with an existing form name for the translations to load successfully.
 The translations form resources get names following the following pattern `<form_name>_translations_<language>`.
-* The `form_name_translation` property of the JSON file is treated as the localized name for the form in the translation locale.
+* The `form_name_translation` attribute is treated as the localized name for the form in the translation locale.

 ###### Further examples:
 Please look at the test configuration folder for sample import files for all domains, see [here](../api/src/test/resources/testAppDataDir/configuration).